 - An essay on why applicant wants to be a Physician Assistant (5000 character limit = approx. 625 words.
 Characters include spaces, carriage returns, numbers, letters, etc.)

-- Post-secondary cumulative, prerequisite, and science (biology and chemistry courses only) grade-point averages (GPAs) of at least 3.250 on a 4.000 scale for the class of 2018.
-Post-secondary cumulative, prerequisite, and science (biology and chemistry courses only) grade-point averages (GPAs) of at least 3.00 on a 4.000 scale for the class of 2019.
+- Post-secondary cumulative, prerequisite, and science (biology and chemistry courses only) grade-point averages (GPAs) of at least 3.00 on a 4.000 scale.

 - A successful Interview (the most highly-qualified applicants will be invited for an interview).

 - Students enrolled in the PA 3+2 or 4+2 programs are allowed to take courses at other universities, according to University policy.
 However, the view is that it is best based on course content and preparation that the students take the courses at SRU.